Above: My faithful 2001 Dell laptop with its "huge"

 Brooklyn, Connecticut (July 2001).
 One of my ancestors, Israel Putnam,

-lived in Brooklyn in the 1700s and, for better or worse, supposedly killed "the last wolf in Connecticut" when he was a young man (I guess
+lived in this area in the 1700s and, for better or worse, supposedly killed "the last wolf in Connecticut" when he was a young man (I guess

 there was no SPCA back then).
-Following dirt roads and a mile-long trail, I finally found "Israel's Wolf Den," which was actually just
+Following dirt roads and a mile-long trail, I found "Israel's Wolf Den" which, as I was disappointed to

-a cleft in the rocks.
-Israel later became an American general during the Revolutionary War and fought at the Battle of Bunker Hill, and some
+discover, was merely a cleft in the rocks.
+Israel later became an American general during the Revolutionary War and fought at the Battle of

-historians claim that it was Israel who issued the famous command: "Don't fire until you see the whites of their eyes."
+Bunker Hill.
+In fact, some historians claim it was Israel who issued the famous command: "Don't fire until you see the whites of their eyes."

 Coventry, Rhode Island (July 2001).
 Nathanael Greene,

-general.
-Greene had a modest upbringing, was a true self-made man, and throughout his life remained humble.
+general during the war.
+Greene had a modest upbringing.
+He was a self-made man and remained humble throughout his life.
 His childhood home is

-well off the beaten path and took me a while to find, but it was well worth it because I got a personal hour-long tour from a woman named Mary,
+off the beaten path and took me a while to find, but it was well worth it because I got a personal, hour-long tour from a kind neighbor woman named Mary,

 Ipswich, Massachusetts (July 2001).
 Before my trip, I had spent many